Last Updated on February 8, 2023 by Matt

 12. Change the sprockets (advanced, only in chain-drive scooters)

 For starters, this method applies only to scooters with a chain-drive model.
 Except for mostly Razor scooters which are primarily for kids, and possibly some Uberscoot models, most modern scooters are hub-drive.
-If you want to learn about the difference between chain-drive and hub-drive motors, check the guide on electric scooter motors.
+If you want to learn about the difference between chain-drive and hub-drive motors, check my guide on electric scooter motors.

 In chain-drive scooters, you can make your scooter faster if you install different sprockets instead of the ones that come with it.
 By putting larger sprockets on the front and smaller ones on the back, you should be getting more speed.